prioritizr/prioritizr/README.md

 Alternatively, to cite the latest development version, please use:

-> Hanson JO, Schuster R, Morrell N, Strimas-Mackey M, Watts ME, Arcese P, Bennett J, Possingham HP (2020). prioritizr: Systematic Conservation Prioritization in R. R package version 5.0.2.5.
+> Hanson JO, Schuster R, Morrell N, Strimas-Mackey M, Watts ME, Arcese P, Bennett J, Possingham HP (2020). prioritizr: Systematic Conservation Prioritization in R. R package version 5.0.2.6.
 Available at <https://github.com/prioritizr/prioritizr>.

 Additionally, we keep a [record of publications](https://prioritizr.net/articles/publication_record.html) that use the *prioritizr R* package.
 If you use this package in any reports or publications, please [file an issue on GitHub](https://github.com/prioritizr/prioritizr/issues/new) so we can add it to the record.

 Usage
 -----

 Here we will provide a short example showing how the *prioritizr R* package can be used to build and solve conservation problems.
-For brevity, we will use one of the built-in simulated data sets that is distributed with the package.
+For brevity, we will use one of the built-in simulated datasets that is distributed with the package.
 First, we will load the *prioritizr R* package.

 ``` r
 # load package
 library(prioritizr)
 ```

 We will use the `sim_pu_polygons` object to represent our planning units.
 Although the *prioritizr R* can support many different types of planning unit data, here our planning units are represented as polygons in a spatial vector format (i.e. `SpatialPolygonsDataFrame`).
 Each polygon represents a different planning unit and we have 90 planning units in total.
-The attribute table associated with this data set contains information describing the acquisition cost of each planning ("cost" column), and a value indicating if the unit is already located in protected area ("locked\_in" column).
+The attribute table associated with this dataset contains information describing the acquisition cost of each planning ("cost" column), and a value indicating if the unit is already located in protected area ("locked\_in" column).
 Let's explore the planning unit data.

 ``` r
 # load planning unit data